ssvlabs/ssv/docs/specs/NETWORKING.md

 #### Pubsub Scoring

+`gossipsub v1.1` introduced pubsub [scoring](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#peer-scoring),
-[Peer scoring](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#peer-scoring) was introduced in `gossipsub v1.1`, the idea is that each individual peer maintains a score for other peers.
+the idea is that each individual peer maintains a score for other peers.
 The score is locally computed by each individual peer based on observed behaviour and is not shared.